 The Great Beer Challenge

 To celebrate the conclusion of my thirty days, I planned a Great Beer Challenge.
 I scheduled an evening where I would enjoy several beers to test my body’s reaction.
 I was full of delight and anticipation to enjoy my first sip of beer in more than a month.
 But the experiment turned out to be a big disappointment — it just didn’t feel good to me.
+Bravely, I stuck with the challenge and drank three beers that night.
+The next morning, the bloating and stomach gas returned.
+My commitment to a wheat-free and beer-free diet was sealed.

 Discoveries About Inflammation